void0x11/Void-Scanner/README.md

 5. **File Management:** Robust file management procedures ensure accurate saving and retrieval of scan results.
 6. **Cross-Platform Compatibility:** Seamless functionality across diverse operating systems, with adaptable methods and commands.

-## Future Enhancements
-1. **Enhanced Error Handling:** Detailed error messages and handling of edge cases to fortify the tool's robustness.
-2. **Extended Scanning Capabilities:** Integration of additional scanning methods such as UDP scanning, OS fingerprinting, and banner grabbing for increased versatility.
-3. **Logging System:** Implementation of a comprehensive logging system for activity tracking and effective debugging.
-4. **Configuration File:** Introduction of a configuration file to enable customized settings for default behaviors, result storage locations, and other user preferences.

 ## Dependencies
 - colorama: Used for color-coded terminal text.